bufbuild/docs.buf.build/docs/tour/implement-grpc-endpoints.md

 ## 11.3 Implement the Client {#implement-the-client}

-You can start implementing a simple client by creating `client/main.go` file:
+You can start implementing a client by creating a `client/main.go` file:

 ```terminal
 $ mkdir client